Drogas Wave: Songs

 On March 15, 2013, Fiasco released a song called "Jonylah Forever" on his SoundCloud page in honor of the 6-month-old infant Jonylah Watkins, who was shot five times while her father was changing her diaper in a minivan and imagines what the infant's life could have been had she survived the March 11 shooting.

 On October 24, 2014, Fiasco released a song called "Haile Selassie" featuring longtime contributor Nikki Jean in which he stands up for equality and justice.
-The title track is inspired by the late Ethiopian emperor of the same name.
+The title is inspired by the late Ethiopian emperor of the same name.

 On December 20, 2015, Fiasco teased a song called "Mural Jr." as a sequel to his song "Mural" from Tetsuo and Youth.
 The song was originally intended to be included on the previous album, Drogas Light.

 "Alan Forever" centers around the death of Alan Kurdi in September 2015 during the European migrant crisis.
 The song tells of an alternate reality where Alan Kurdi does not drown, but instead becomes an Olympic swimmer and later saves a similar boy from drowning.
 The song is thematically linked to "Jonylah Forever", which also explored an alternative reality of a young child who was killed.

-"WAV Files" details the core concept of the album - the Myth of the Long Chains.
+"WAV Files" details the core concept of the album, the Myth of the Long Chains.